Student Disability Services (SDS) is using Accommodation Information Management (AIM) to manage accommodations.

 - Because many students with disabilities need additional time to process and complete assignments, convey expectations in the syllabus (e.g., grading, material to be covered, due dates).

-- Announce reading assignments and list in the syllabus well in advance for the benefit of students using taped materials or other alternative formats.
-Recording an entire book takes an average of six weeks; SDS can produce the materials in installments when informed of the sequence in which the materials will be used.
+- Announce reading assignments and list in the syllabus well in advance for the benefit of students using alternative formats.

 - Begin class with a review of the previous lecture and an overview of topics to be covered that day.
 At the conclusion of the lecture, summarize key points.